The Nancy Mysel Legacy Grant

 $5,000 Grant for Film Preservation Students

-This $5,000 grant will be awarded by the FNF in January 2018 to a deserving undergraduate or graduate student in film restoration/preservation or moving image archive studies.
+This $5,000 grant will be awarded by the FNF in January 2020 to a deserving undergraduate or graduate student in film restoration/preservation or moving image archive studies.
+The grant funds are to be used to enhance or benefit a student's film restoration/preservation or moving image archive studies.

-The Film Noir Foundation is proud to announce the recipient of this year's $5,000 FNF/Nancy Mysel Legacy Grant —Robert Anen of NYU's Tisch School of the Arts.
-Robert is enrolled in NYU's graduate program to receive his Masters of Arts in Moving Image Archiving and Preservation.
+The Film Noir Foundation is proud to announce the recipient of this year's $5,000 FNF/Nancy Mysel Legacy Grant—Janine Winfree of the L. Jeffrey Selznick School of Film Preservation/George Eastman Museum in Rochester, NY.

-All applications received this year were impressive!
-The FNF encourages all students who weren't selected this year to reapply in December for 2018's $5,000 FNF/Nancy Mysel Legacy Grant, to be awarded in January 2018 during the NOIR CITY 16 film festival in San Francisco.
+The numerous grant applications received this year were impressive!
+The FNF encourages all students who weren't selected to reapply this upcoming December for the $5,000 FNF/Nancy Mysel Legacy Grant to be awarded in January 2020.

-The 2018 Nancy Mysel Legacy Grant recipient will be announced at NOIR CITY 16, date TBD.
+The 2020 Nancy Mysel Legacy Grant recipient will be announced at NOIR CITY 18 in January 2020.

-Applicants will be notified by email of the grant decision in early February 2018.
+Applicants will be notified by email of the grant decision in mid-January 2020.